-Planning Commission Public Hearing - December 17, 2020 Text Amendment T-20-083
+BCC Public Hearing - January 6, 2021 Text Amendment T-20-083

 Commission with a recommendation to the Board of County Commissioners (BCC).
-The BCC must also hold a public hearing(s) and make a decision whether or not to adopt the proposed change to the Development Code.
-A public hearing before the BCC is scheduled for January 6, 2021.
+The Umatilla County Planning Commission met December 17, 2020 and recommended approval of the proposed change to the Development Code.